YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario01/README.md

 Now, it's time to proceed with the installation of Trident :trident:!

-Currently with the version 21.04, there are 3 ways to install Trident:
+Currently with the version 21.07, there are 4 ways to install Trident:
 [1.](1_Operator) Using Trident's Operator, introduced in 20.04
 [2.](2_Helm) Using Helm to install Trident's operator, method introduced in 21.01
 3. Using the _legacy_ way, via _tridentctl_  (not detailed here)
+4. Using a CD tool such as ArgoCD (check out [Scenario18](../Scenario18))